upperlinecode/CS-and-the-City-Curriculum/data/bias-unintentional.md

 ### Calculate
 - Based on the data, who did the _Literary Digest_ predict would win the 1936 election?
 - By what margin did the _Literary Digest_ predict the winner would win?

+(The subset presented here only includes 1000 ballots, but the distribution is about the same as you would see in the 2.4 million actual responses.)

 ### Discussion Questions